tw4l/brunnhilde/README.md

 #### Internet connection

-In order to ensure that the CSS and JavaScript files needed for the Brunnhilde HTML report are included with the report and thus not a preservation risk, these assets are downloaded from this Github repository every time Brunnhilde runs.
+In order to ensure that the CSS and JavaScript files needed for the Brunnhilde HTML report are included with the report and thus not a preservation risk, these assets are downloaded from this Github repository the first time Brunnhilde runs and cached in a `brunnhilde/assets/` directory in your user's home directory for future use.

-If you want to run Brunnhilde without an internet connection:

-* The first time you run Brunnhilde, use the `--save_assets` argument to specify a directory to which Brunnhilde can copy the CSS and JS assets needed for the report.
-This can be a relative or absolute path.
-Ideally this path should be memorable and should not yet exist.
-* In subsequent runs, use the `--load_assets` argument to specify a directory from which Brunnhilde can copy the CSS and JS assets rather than downloading them from Github.
-This removes the need for an internet connection when running Brunnhilde after the first time.
+If you are using Brunnhilde in an environment without an internet connection, you can manually copy the `assets` directory from the Brunnhilde source repo into a directory named `brunnhilde` in your user's home directory, or use the `--load_assets PATH` flag to specify an alternate path to a Brunnhilde `assets` directory to use.

 #### Core requirements (all operating systems)